Full course description

 What you'll receive:

-Certificate showing Continuing Education Units earned
+Certificate (in pdf) showing Continuing Education Units earned.

 Limited spaces in the classroom are available.
 To apply for a space, please e-mail email@example.com.